andreasfloros/Cabbage/README.md

 Run `npm run-script build` to build the executable (Windows only at the moment).

+Run `node test.js` to test the encryption/decryption pipeline.

 ## How to use

 Select a file you want to encrypt / decrypt.